Neehor/Registration-Form/README.md

 - Minimum age requirement of 18 years
 - Reasonable length restrictions for name fields
 - Semantic HTML form structure
-- Compatible with modern versions of:
-  - Chrome
-  - Firefox
-  - Edge
 - No JavaScript frameworks
 - No third-party libraries